Pro-Life Laws Protect Mom and Baby: Pregnant Women’s Lives are Protected in All States

 “Ruptured ectopic pregnancy continues to be a significant cause of pregnancy-related mortality and morbidity” (p.
 91).
 “In clinically stable women in whom a nonruptured ectopic pregnancy has been diagnosed, laparoscopic surgery or intramuscular methotrexate administration are safe and effective treatments.
 The decision for surgical or medical management of ectopic pregnancy should be guided by the initial clinical, laboratory and radiologic data as well as patient-informed choice based on a discussion of the benefits and risks of each approach.
 Surgical management of ectopic pregnancy is required when a patient is exhibiting any of the following: hemodynamic instability, symptoms of an ongoing ruptured ectopic mass (such as pelvic pain) or signs of intraperitoneal bleeding” (p.
 99).

-Emergency Evaluation and Treatment:
+Emergency Evaluation and Treatment

 ACOG Committee Opinion 667: Hospital-Based Triage of Obstetric Patients.
 Obstet Gynecol.
 2016;128:16-19:

-“The federal Emergency Medical Treatment and Labor Act (EMTALA) requires an initial medical screening examination to determine if a true medical emergency exists; in the case of a pregnant woman, this includes evaluation of the woman and the fetus” (p.
-17).
-As noted by President Biden’s executive order and HHS directives, EMTALA requires evaluation and stabilization of a pregnant woman presenting with a suspected emergency.
+As noted by President Joe Biden’s executive order and HHS directives, EMTALA requires evaluation and stabilization of a pregnant woman presenting with a suspected emergency.
 None of the state laws prohibit this evaluation or provision of life-saving care.
 Note that EMTALA considers both the woman and the fetus to be included as patients in need of care in this directive.

-Potentially Life-Threatening Complications that May Require Separation of Mother and Child:
+Potentially Life-Threatening Complications that May Require Separation of Mother and Child

 Life-Threatening Hypertensive Emergency: